 TARA WIBREW (Associate Producer) has a Masters in Arts Management from the University of Oregon.
 Her background includes theatre performance, directing, administration, costume design, and stage management, including training at NYU’s Tisch School of the Arts’ Atlantic Theatre School.
-OCT credits include: Melancholy Play, Vanya and Sonia and Masha and Spike, A Bright New Boise, August: Osage County (director); Shrimp & Gritts: She's Gone (Clementine), boom (Jo); Clybourne Park (stage manager); The Real Thing and Next Fall (costume design).
+OCT credits include: direction of Melancholy Play, Vanya and Sonia and Masha and Spike, A Bright New Boise, and August: Osage County; acting roles in Shrimp & Gritts: She's Gone and boom; stage management for Clybourne Park; and costume design for The Real Thing and Next Fall.
 Other select directing credits include The Pillowman, The Last Days of Judas Iscariot, and Cyrano de Bergerac.
 In her spare time, Tara sings lead for Soul Restoration Project.
 Email: Tara@octheatre.org

 GENO FRANCO (Production Manager) has held production management positions with Steppenwolf Theatre, The Hypocrites, The Raven Theatre and The New Colony, among others.
 He has also been a scenic artist at various companies such as Oregon Shakespeare Festival, Portland Center Stage, Utah Shakespeare Festival, Cincinnati Playhouse and South Coast Repertory.
-Geno is a proud graduate of the Pacific Conservatory Theatre (PCPA).
+Geno was recently accepted into Theatre Communications Group’s Rising Leader of Color Program.
+He is a graduate of the Pacific Conservatory Theatre (PCPA).

 MARY WETHERBEE (Box Office Manager & Volunteer Coordinator) began her involvement with theatre in high school where she acted in several plays.
 She holds a B.A. from Penn State in Social Work.
-Mary’s play credits at Oregon Contemporary Theatre include Life in the Theater and the Northwest Ten plays Paper is Dope and Savage & Strawberry.
+Mary’s acting credits at Oregon Contemporary Theatre include Life in the Theater and the Northwest Ten plays Paper is Dope and Savage & Strawberry.
+She has also performed monologues with Actors Table and is active in the Eugene Shakespeare Club and Reader’s Theater.
 Email: Mary@octheatre.org

-DONNA NAPIER (Accounting Manager) brings over 30 years of accounting and financial management experience to her position at OCT.
-She especially enjoys helping nonprofit organizations meet their goals and is excited to assist in furthering OCT's mission to support positive change through its performances and programs.
+DONNA NAPIER (Bookkeeper) brings over 30 years of accounting and financial management experience to her position at OCT.
+She is excited to assist in furthering OCT's mission to support positive change through its performances and programs.
 When she is not reconciling accounts, Donna enjoys running, dancing, and t'ai chi, as well as spending time with her family and friends.
 Email: Finance@octheatre.org

 GABE CARLIN (Sound Engineer) joined the Oregon Contemporary Theatre staff after graduating from the University of Oregon with his undergraduate degree in Theatre Arts, focusing in sound and lighting design.
-He served as Technical Director for the Pocket Playhouse and designed numerous shows in both the Pocket and on the University’s main stages.
-Gabe's OCT credits include: sound design for Vanya and Sonia and Masha and Spike, Blackberry Winter, The Last Five Years, Stupid Fucking Bird, and Lucky Me; lighting design for Who’s Afraid of Virginia Woolf?; and properties for The Revolutionists, A Christmas Carol, and Silent Sky.
+He served as Technical Director for the Pocket Playhouse and designed numerous shows in the Pocket and on the University’s main stages.
+Gabe's OCT credits include: sound design for Venus in Fur, Melancholy Play, The 39 Steps, Santaland Diaries, The Big Meal, Vanya and Sonia and Masha and Spike, Blackberry Winter, The Last Five Years, Stupid Fucking Bird, and Lucky Me; lighting design for Who’s Afraid of Virginia Woolf?; and properties for Melancholy Play, The Revolutionists, A Christmas Carol, and Silent Sky.
 Email: Gabe@octheatre.org

 TAYLOR FREEMAN (Venue Assistant) is a theatre artist and writer.
-Technical credits include: stage manager for Vanya and Sonia and Masha and Spike (OCT); stage manager and sound designer for Angels in America, and sound designer for The Pillowman (LCC).
-Taylor also appeared in The Pillowman as Katurian.
-He served as the Production Manager for the Student Production Association at LCC and directed for Lane's Winter Shorts/Playwrights Showcase.
+Select technical credits include: stage manager for Vanya and Sonia and Masha and Spike (OCT); stage manager and sound designer for Angels in America, and sound designer for The Pillowman (LCC).
+Taylor has also been doing some design and production work with The Springfield Academy of Arts and Academics, including sound design and technical direction for The Dining Room.
+He served as the Production Manager for the Student Production Association at LCC for 3 years, and directed for Lane's Winter Shorts/Playwrights Showcase.
+Taylor is one of the founding members of the Tesseract Theatre Company.
 Email: Taylor@octheatre.org

-BENJAMIN SANDERS (Carpenter) is glad to have joined the team at Oregon Contemporary Theatre.
+BENJAMIN SANDERS (Carpenter) is glad to be a part of the team at Oregon Contemporary Theatre.
 He grew up performing and building sets for shows at California’s Palo Alto Children’s Theatre and earned his B.A. in Theatre Arts with an emphasis in Design and Technology from SDSU.
 He returned to the Bay Area to work at the Children's Theatre and teach theatre tech at Foothill Community College.
-Ben is still new to the Eugene/Springfield area, and he is glad to have found such a welcoming and thriving theatre scene here in his new home and at OCT!
+Ben has appeared onstage as Lancelot/TIm the Enchanter in Spamalot!
+(VLT), Brad Majors in The Rocky Horror Show, and Jesus in JC Superstar (ACE).
+Ben is happy to have found such a welcoming and thriving theatre scene in the Eugene/Springfield area and here at OCT!
 Please enjoy the show!

-JENNIFER SANDGATHE (Production Stage Manager) is delighted to join the staff at Oregon Contemporary Theatre this season.
-Recent stage management credits include: Melancholy Play, The 39 Steps, The Big Meal, The Revolutionists, Shrimp & Gritts: She's Gone, Blackberry Winter (OCT); and Funny Face (The Shedd).
+JENNIFER SANDGATHE (Production Stage Manager) is delighted to return for a second season on the staff at Oregon Contemporary Theatre.
+Recent stage management credits include: Venus in Fur, Blue Door, Melancholy Play, The 39 Steps, The Big Meal, The Revolutionists, and Shrimp & Gritts: She's Gone.
 She has previously worked as a Stage Management Professional Assistant with Sacramento Music Circus.
-Jennifer graduated from the University of Oregon with a B.A. in Theatre Arts and a Business Administration minor, where she stage managed shows such as Pride & Prejudice, Landscape of the Body, and Breaking the Code.
+Jennifer graduated from the University of Oregon with a B.A. in Theatre Arts and a Business Administration minor.